Uncategorized

 More than any other animal, we associate rats with poverty.

 The rat at the family party wasn’t the only one concerning my grandfather, Manny.
 He hid dollar bills in the chicken barn, a few hundred, by my father’s telling.
-One day when he went to get the money, he discovered rats ate the money.
+One day when he went to get the money, he discovered rats had eaten most of the bills.

 The slum apartment I had in college was infested with rats.
 I heard them fighting in the walls.
-At night I suspected they made their way inside, and I finally had proof when a rat fell into an uncovered pot of beet soup.
+At night I suspected they made their way inside, and I finally had proof when a rat fell into an uncovered pot of beet soup on the stove.
 Large, red paw prints were everywhere in the kitchen.
 The landlord didn’t care.
 I did.
 I moved out.
+I haven’t made or eaten beet soup since.

 In Mexico, where Hank and I rented a small house, rats raced across the tin roof and down the fireplace’s chimney.
 We stored our food in a thick wooden box we put inside the car, but still the rats searched.
 Hank kept a flashlight and hammer beside the bed.
 He blinded them with the light, and then smashed them with the hammer.
 The rats didn’t stop coming.

-In a house we rented in a small town in western Massachusetts, rats got through a drainage pipe in the basement and climbed into the kitchen.
+In a house we first rented when we moved to the hilltowns of Western Massachusetts, rats got through a drainage pipe in the basement and then into the kitchen.
 Our cat killed the first.
 Hank fixed it so more couldn’t get in.
-We heard him yelling in the basement when a rat stuck its head through the hole.
+I heard him yelling in the basement when a rat stuck its head through the pipe’s hole.

 Standard